marknotton/craft-plugin-timestamp/README.md

-# craft-plugin-timestamp
+# Timestamp *for Craft CMS*
-Very small Twig extension to output a correctly formatted time/datatime information for the entry.
+Very small Twig extension to output a correctly formatted time/datatime information for an entry.